 In 1986 Ms. Rhea Dill was appointed principal.
 During her tenure the school opened a Louisiana licensed full or part-time Nursery School.
 The seventh grade was added again in the 1998-1999 school year.
 That same year the Diocese of Houma-Thibodaux approved expansion to include eighth grade for the 2000-2001 school year.
 At the close of the 1999-2000 school year Ms. Rhea Dill retired and Mr. Gerard Rodrigue, Jr. was appointed principal for the 2000-2001 school year.
 Mr. Rodrigue was principal from 2000-2006.
 Mrs. Marie Annette Parfait was appointed principal in 2006.
 Ms. Parfait was principal from 2006-2011.
 Mr. Blaine Degruise was appointed principal for the 2011-2012 school year and the 2012-2013 school year.
 Mrs. Tricia Thibodaux was appointed principal for the 2013-2014 school year.

 As of the 2019-2020 school year, Holy Savior Catholic School will include a Nursery One program through fifth grade with a State-approved curriculum and certified teachers.
-In the near future, Holy Savior School intends to reintroduce sixth through eighth grades.
+Holy Savior School hopes to be able reintroduce sixth through eighth grades in the future.
 The educational program contains daily Catholic religious instruction, a strong emphasis on Language Arts and Math, and many other excellent curricular and co-curricular offerings.
 The Holy Savior Community looks to the future with hope and anticipates that central Lafourche area families will continue to avail themselves of the privileged opportunity of “The Holy Savior School Experience."